What-a-stupid-username/MRPNN/README.md

 - Unzip them to `./TestCase/`.
 - Run the **Test**.

-*The bias comparation is only supported on windows!*
+*The bias comparison is only supported on Windows!*

 ### Use GUI
 - Download [Cloud0.rar](https://1drv.ms/f/s!AjOfZ7yWFdfGiElO457WE054P8Pt?e=pc3YDk).